-- Ensure that sufficient car parking is accommodated on site to meet the traffic demand generated by the development. - Ensure that the layout of car parking spaces is safe, functional and maintains the free flow of traffic into and out of the site. - Minimise parking demand through integration of land use and transport. - Ensure consistency with desired future character of the area.
+- Ensure that sufficient car parking is accommodated on site to meet the traffic demand generated by the development. - Ensure that the layout of car parking spaces is safe, functional and maintains the free flow of traffic into and out of the site. - Minimise parking demand through integration of land use and transport. - Ensure consistency with desired future character of the area. - To ensure that new development does not compromise the effective and ongoing operation of the Queen Street commercial core; and - To prevent or reduce the potential impact of traffic on any commercial development adjacent to Queen Street.

 - a) Off street parking and loading shall be designed in accordance with Australian Standards 2890.1 and 2 (as amended), except as otherwise provided by this Plan. - b) The minimum car parking rates shall be provided in accordance with Table 6.4.2.1.
-If in the opinion of Council, additional car parking spaces are required due to the constraints of the site and or the nature of the use, additional car parking spaces shall be provided as part of the development. - c) All car parking spaces that are required under clause 6.4.2.1 b) shall not be locked off, obstructed, reserved or separately allocated to any individual use at any time. - d) Commercial development shall be designed to accommodate all related vehicle movements on site such that: - all vehicles shall enter and exit the site in a forward direction; - ii) the area for manoeuvring of delivery and service vehicles is separate from vehicle parking areas, and preferably accessed via a rear service lane; - iii) cause minimal interference to the flow of traffic within the surrounding road network; and
+If in the opinion of Council, additional car parking spaces are required due to the constraints of the site and or the nature of the use, additional car parking spaces shall be provided as part of the development. - c) All car parking spaces that are required under clause 6.4.2.1 b) shall not be locked off, obstructed, reserved or separately allocated to any individual use at any time. - d) Commercial development shall be designed to accommodate all related vehicle movements on site such that: - all vehicles shall enter and exit the site in a forward direction;